 The coverage consists of all mainstream vehicle brands.
 They include Ford, GM, BMW, VW, Peugeot, Audi, Jaguar, Toyota, Nissan, Hyundai, Subaru and so many more.

 Besides, Foxwell NT301 scanner can read and erase engine-related DTCs.
 It will pinpoint and report all the causes of the Check Engine Light.
 With that information, you can turn the light off by fixing the faults.

 Understanding the codes is very simple thanks to the on-screen definitions provided by the device.

 There’s a built-in lookup library that not only defines each code but also suggests possible fixes.

-Besides reading and clearing MIL (engine) codes, this Foxwell scanner resets monitors.
+Besides reading and clearing MIL (engine) codes, this Foxwell scan tool resets monitors.
 It supports I/M readiness and O2 sensor tests.

 Plus you can use it for VIN retrieval, which in turn supports reading of manufacturer-specific codes and mode 6 data.

 Other supported functions include freeze frame data and live sensor data.

 When you purchase the Foxwell NT301 you get free software updates for the lifetime of the device.

 The updates fix bugs and expand diagnosis coverage to include the latest auto technology.